taariqismail1/site/_posts/2021-11-24-Storytelling-delivery.md

 ---
 title: 35.
-Storytelling (II): Delivery
+Storytelling (II), delivery
 subtitle: Create a time capsule: what to say and how to say it
 description: Summary of Matthew Dick's Storyworthy on storytelling.
 This part focuses on delivery
 ---